-Take a look at the setup architecture on EC2 and on container environments such as ECS/EKS.
+Take a look at the setup architecture diagrams for EC2 and container environments such as ECS/EKS.
 X-Ray has an agent that runs as a separate process from your application.
 The X-Ray SDK collects traces from the application and sends them to the local agent over UDP.
 The agent then sends the traces to the X-Ray service using X-Ray APIs.

-Go to AWS X-Ray Service map page You should be able to see a service map as shown below.
+X-Ray.
+You should see a service map similar to the one shown below.

 The Service map shows all the microservices and other components the application is making use of.
 When None is selected at the bottom right, you will be able to see the average response times and requests served by each service.

-Health modes to see the size of the circles (nodes) adjusting to the reflect traffic and health status relative to other services in the application.
+Healthmodes by clicking the buttons in the bottom right corner.
+You will see the size of the circles (nodes) adjust to reflect the traffic and health status relative to other services in the application.

-If you’re not aware of basic X-Ray concepts, it would help to spend a few minutes to get clarity on Segments, Subsegments, Traces and more here before proceeding further.
+If you are not familiar with X-Ray basic concepts, it would help to spend a few minutes to learn about Segments, Subsegments, Traces and more here before proceeding further.

-View tracesto see all traces that are captured between these 2 services.
-If you are interested in only seeing traces that have higher response time greater than 3 seconds, you can filter those traces only by simply selecting that area of the graph with the mouse.
+This will show all the traces that are captured between these two services.
+(Note: if you are interested in only seeing traces that have a response time greater than 3 seconds, you can filter those traces by selecting that area of the graph with the mouse before clicking view traces.)

-View traces.
-Clicking on a specific URL you’re interested will filter the traces for that URL and display them in the bottom table.
+Clicking on a specific URL will filter the traces for that URL and display them in the trace list table.

 Learn about Annotations - https://docs.aws.amazon.com/xray/latest/devguide/xray-concepts.html#xray-concepts-annotations

-/Payment/MakePaymentand select any one of the traces.
-Click on
+/Payment/MakePayment and select any one of the traces.

 PetTypebeing annotated in the trace.